bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 #### Dynamic Form Configuration

-Both the admin and issuer webapp use [SurveyJS](https://surveyjs.io) to display forms that are dynamically generated from a configuration file.
+Both the admin and issuer webapp use [SurveyJS](https://surveyjs.io) to display forms that are dynamically generated from the configuration file referenced below.

 `config/claim-config.json` is  SurveyJs configuration file, defining the behaviour of the surveyjs object.
 For more details on how to configure a survey, please refer to the [SurveyJS docs](https://surveyjs.io/Examples/Library).